zhixiangteoh/share-able/README.md

-# share-able
+# shareable-js

-share-able is a lightweight library to add sharing icons to web-pages.
+shareable-js is a lightweight library to add sharing icons to web-pages.

 ## Getting Started